ZJY226/fm-rvs/README.md

 * `train.py`: Contains the definition of the Two-Stage UNet, dataset loaders, and the training loop for both Stage 1 (Pseudo-supervised Pre-training) and Stage 2 (Expert Refinement).
 * `test.py`: Inference script to evaluate the trained model on cross-domain datasets and compute region overlap (Dice) as well as topology metrics (clDice, HD95).
 * `data/`: Contains a small subset of sample pairs (original images, manual ground truths, and foundation-model-generated pseudo-masks) for quick verification of the dataset loading logic.
-* `checkpoints/`: Directory intended for pre-trained model checkpoints.
+* `models/`: Directory intended for pre-trained model checkpoints.

 ## 3. Data & Pre-trained Weights (Google Drive)

 Please note that the data included in this repository is for **demonstration purposes only** to help reviewers quickly verify the code logic.

-Due to file size limits, the complete dataset and the full pre-trained model weights are hosted on Google Drive.
+Due to file size limits, the complete 8k auxiliary dataset and the Stage 1 pre-trained model weights are hosted on Google Drive.
 To ensure full transparency and reproducibility, you can download them here:

 * **[Google Drive Link Here]**

 **Contents of the Google Drive:**

 * **8k Auxiliary Dataset**: The full pool of unlabeled fundus images along with their generated pseudo-masks (to be placed in the `data/` directory).
-* **Pre-trained Models**: The final Stage 2 model weights (e.g., `best_stage2_model.pth`).
-Please place the downloaded `.pth` files into the `checkpoints/` folder.
-You can then directly run `test.py` to reproduce the quantitative results reported in our main paper.
+* **Stage 1 Pre-trained Model**: The model weights (64-channel base) pre-trained on the 8k pseudo-labeled dataset.
+Please place the downloaded `.pth` file into the `models/` folder (or update `PRETRAINED_STAGE1_PATH` in `train.py`).
+This serves as the robust structural prior for downstream fine-tuning.

 ## 4. Pseudo-label Generation Protocol